 You can’t be serious.
 NO. THIS IS NOT HAPPENING AGAIN.
 I was back.
 Back on Memory Lane.
 The door that I’d just come from was the front door of (hell) Mailman’s house.
 I screamed.
-GODDAMMIT WHY?
-HELP and slammed my hand against the door, BAM BAM BAM, … Read More
+GODDAMMIT … Continue Reading “Mail”

 There was a bump.
 Barely audible, but even that was a treat to the ears.
 I froze in my seat, cutting myself off in the middle of telling Mailman about the neighborhood.
 Then came the most desirable of all sounds: A Voice.
 “Help.”
-That was all it said.
-Help.
-I got up from my seat and walked around the corner to where the stairs were.
-At one point the stairs may have lead upstairs, but now they only lead to injury and frustration.
-Underneath them was a crevice of sorts, partially obscured… Read More
+That… Continue Reading “Breaking the Loop”

 David receives a visitor on Memory Lane.